Saturday June 11, 2022 10am–4pm (Rain date is June 12, 2022)

 Our annual Festival takes place along the southeastern shoreline of picturesque Lake Quannapowitt, in Wakefield, Massachusetts; just 10 miles north of Boston.
 Get directions.

 Crafters, artists, local organizations, live music, and great food comprise the day.
-The Festival has thrived for over twenty-five years!
+The Festival has thrived for over thirty years!
 See some photos.

 The Festival is organized by the WCNA as a fundraiser for its many community projects.
 All proceeds are used for town improvement projects and community events.

 Arts & Crafts